Middle School Academics

-MAS provides two 90-minute blocked periods, which total 180 minutes of daily instruction in reading and writing for students in grades 6-12.
-This is approximately three times more instruction for reading and writing compared to what is provided in traditional middle and high schools.
-Within one of the blocked periods we embed an independent reading time where students read self-selected books from a variety of different genres within their independent reading range to ensure they are getting the most out of the reading experience.
+MAS provides two 90-minute blocked periods daily for students in grades 6-12, approximately three times more instruction in reading and writing than at traditional middle and high schools.
+In one of those 90-minute block periods, students read books of their choice from a variety of different genres within their independent reading range to enrich their reading experience.
 Following the independent reading, students receive rigorous standards-based instruction in reading and writing geared toward college preparation.

-Our mathematics curriculum was developed utilizing the Five Steps to a Balanced Math Program.
-The five steps included in the program design are modeled after the recommendations of the National Council of Teachers of Mathematics (NCTM) and implementation of the program supports MAS teachers in building mathematically powerful students.
+At MAS, we developed our mathematics curriculum using Larry Ainsworth's Five Steps to a Balanced Math Program, which in turn was based on the recommendations of the National Council of Teachers of Mathematics (NCTM).
 The five steps program emphasizes supporting students to not only solve mathematical problems, but to effectively communicate their understanding to others.
 The curriculum is designed so that teachers provide “balanced” instruction to support students in learning more than “procedural” or computational mathematics.
-The curriculum is deliberately created to support students in gaining a deep understanding of math so that they can apply their math skills and reasoning abilities to solve real-life problems requiring mathematical solutions.
+The curriculum was deliberately created to support students in gaining a deep understanding of math so that they can apply their math skills and reasoning abilities to solve real-life problems requiring mathematical solutions.
 Our math program is centered on activity-based investigations, which encourage our students to think creatively and develop their own approaches to problem-solving and working cooperatively.

-In middle school, students receive math instruction, ﬁve days a week, for 90 minutes each day where they receive direct instruction in the Common Core State Standards for their grade level ﬁve days a week for 90 minutes each day.
-On top of that, they take a second 90-minute math class every day for 90 minutes, where they receive direct instruction in MATH 180, which is designed as a math intervention program, but is also used effectively to provide math acceleration.
-With this instructional model, students receive approximately 900 instructional minutes of math per week, compared to a traditional middle school’s model of providing 300 minutes of total math instruction per week.
+In middle school, students receive math instruction in the Common Core State Standards for their grade level ﬁve days a week for 90 minutes each day.
+On top of that, they take a second 90-minute math class every day.
+This course, called MATH 180, was designed as a math intervention program, but also gives students an opportunity for math acceleration.
+Through this instructional model, students receive approximately 900 instructional minutes of math per week, compared to a traditional middle school’s model that offers only 300 minutes of total math instruction per week.
 On average, middle school students at MAS receive three times the amount of mathematics instruction compared to traditional public schools.

-The foreign language curriculum is designed around the offering of Spanish as MAS’ foreign language course.
-However, MAS intends to make every effort possible to offer at least one additional foreign language outside of Spanish, particularly to meet the needs of students who are already bilingual with Spanish as their first or second language and who wish to learn an additional language.
+Our foreign language curriculum is built around Spanish as MAS’ foreign language.
+However, MAS intends to make every effort to offer at least one additional foreign language outside of Spanish, particularly to meet the needs of students who are already bilingual with Spanish as their first or second language and who wish to learn another language.
 The foreign language curriculum is sequentially designed with interdisciplinary topics to enable students to see connections within and across various subjects.
-In addition, the foreign language curriculum has a communicative approach where the students will use the target language in class a great deal through communicative activities such as games, role-playing, and problem-solving tasks.
-The curriculum also includes opportunities to demonstrate their knowledge through performance-based/project-based learning activities.
+In addition, the foreign language curriculum has a communicative approach where the students use the target language in class through communicative activities such as games, role-playing, and problem-solving tasks.
+The curriculum also includes opportunities to demonstrate their knowledge through performance-based and project-based learning activities.